lingualdev/lingualdev.github.io/content/blog/i18n-checklist-part-2.md

 {{< tip >}}
-It's a good idea to research what tools are available for your programming lanuage and/or framework first and then mix different approaches and see what yields the best results.
+It's a good idea to research what tools are available for your programming language and/or framework first and then mix different approaches and see what yields the best results.
 {{< /tip >}}